Granger Causality in Extremes: Estimation and causal discovery

 Computing confidence intervals for an estimand, solely based on its estimator is a classical statistical problem \citep{Vaart_1998}.
-Out of all procedures for its estimation, we opt for using the {stationary bootstrap} (also called moving block bootstrap) technique \citep{kinsch1989jackknife, liu1992moving}.
-This technique aims at generating multiple bootstrap samples that reflect the characteristics of the original time series, which enables estimating the variability of our statistic of interest without assuming any specific distributional form for the data.
-In the stationary bootstrap technique, blocks of consecutive observations are sampled with replacement from the original time series data.
-By resampling blocks instead of individual observations, the stationary bootstrap maintains the temporal dependencies present in the time series.
+Out of all procedures for its estimation, we opt for using the moving block bootstrap technique \citep{kinsch1989jackknife, Vaart_1998}.
+As opposed to classical bootstrap, consecutive observation blocks are resampled with replacement to preserve the time series' temporal dependencies.